-In accordance with WVHEPC Series 22, if a student earns a grade of "D" or "F" (including failures due to regular and/or irregular withdrawal) on a course taken prior to the receipt of a baccalaureate degree, and if that student repeats this course prior to the receipt of the baccalaureate degree, the original grade shall be disregarded and the grade or grades earned when the course is repeated shall be used in determining the grade point average.
+In accordance with WVHEPC Series 22, if a student earns a grade of "D" or "F" (including failures due to irregular (FIW) withdrawal) on a course taken prior to the receipt of a baccalaureate degree, and if that student repeats this course prior to the receipt of the baccalaureate degree, the original grade shall be disregarded and the grade or grades earned when the course is repeated shall be used in determining the grade point average.
 The original grade shall not be deleted from the student's record.

-In upper division courses, a student may formally repeat up to eight credit hours, of a grade of "C", with the written permission of the appropriate head of the academic unit where the student's major is housed.
-The privilege of the "D" and "F" repeat is capped at 21 credit hours including any request for a "C" repeat in an upper division course.
+In upper division courses (300-499), a student may formally repeat up to 8 credit hours of a grade of "C", with the written permission of the appropriate head of the academic unit where the student's major is housed.
+The student must submit a Request to Repeat a Grade of "C" in an Upper-Level Course Form before registering for the course they are repeating.
+When the form has been approved, it must be submitted to the Registrar's Office for processing.
+The original grade of "C" shall be disregarded, and the grade earned when the course is repeated shall be used in determining the grade point average.